Cepheid Metallicity in the Leavitt Law (C-MetaLL) survey: IX. Metallicity dependence of Period-Wesenheit relations based on a homogeneous spectroscopic sample: Analysis

-where $w$ is a generic apparent Wesenheit magnitude (see Table~\ref{tab:riessComparison}), while $W$ is the absolute Wesenheit magnitude, which can be written as:
+where $w$ is a generic apparent Wesenheit magnitude (see Table~\ref{tab:riessComparison}), while $W$ is the absolute Wesenheit magnitude, which can be written as

-Note that, contrary to our previous work, given the reduced number of objects compared with \citet{Trentin2024a}, we will not try to study the metallicity dependence of the slope, i.e. of the $\log P$ coefficient.
-This is also justified because we will calculate the zero-point (ZP) counter-correction directly from the data, thus already adding a fourth parameter to the fit.
+Note that, contrary to our previous work, given the reduced number of objects compared with \citet{Trentin2024a}, we did not try to study the metallicity dependence of the slope, i.e. of the $\log P$ coefficient.
+This is also justified because we calculated the zero-point (ZP) counter-correction directly from the data, and thus already added a fourth parameter to the fit.
 In any case, the analysis of the slope dependence on metallicity is postponed to a future paper, which will include the complete C-MetaLL sample, consisting of more than 400 DCEPs.

 Indicating with $\varpi_{DR3}$ the DR3 parallax already corrected for the ZP bias (see Sect.~\ref{sect:parallaxes}), we wish to minimise the following quantity: